-- (i) is age 55 or over - (ii) has a minimum of ten (10) years of service in the BC College and Institute System - (iii) is a regular employee at the time of early retirement - (iv) elects to cease employment with the College for the purpose of retirement. - (2) An employee has the right to accept or decline an early retirement incentive made by the College within thirty (30) days of the offer being proposed.
+- (i) is age 55 or over; - (ii) has a minimum of ten (10) years of service in the B.C.
+College and Institute System; - (iii) is a regular employee at the time of early retirement; - (iv) elects to cease employment with the College for the purpose of retirement. - (2) An employee has the right to accept or decline an early retirement incentive made by the College within thirty (30) days of the offer being proposed.
 In the event of acceptance of an offer of early retirement, the employee's date of retirement shall be at a mutually agreed upon date.
-Agreement shall be in writing and shall specify the early retirement date. - (\$2,000) dollars for each year of service with Northwest Community College.
+Agreement shall be in writing and shall specify the early retirement date. - (3) An employee accepting an early retirement incentive shall be entitled to two thousand (\$2,000) dollars for each year of service with Northwest Community College.
 The severance allowance will be reduced by two thousand (\$2,000) dollars for every year the employee is older than age fifty-five (55).
-The severance may be used to purchase service in the pension plan if the option is available to the employee. - (4) An employee may make application in writing for early retirement at age 55.
-If the College does not accept the application the employee shall not suffer any loss under Clause 26.10(b)(3) above if the offer is subsequently accepted by the College. - (5) Effective April 1, 1997, an employee accepting an early retirement incentive from the College will not be reemployed by the College at a later date. - (6) The College and the Union will co-sponsor an early retirement seminar for faculty once per year. - (7) The employer will provide up to three (3) financial counselling sessions at the employee's options. - (8) The Employer will facilitate a Retirement Planning Seminar once a year upon request of the faculty.
+The severance may be used to purchase service in the pension plan if the option is available to the employee.